Will Parks: 2016

-On May 13, 2016, the Denver Broncos signed Parks to a four-year, $2.44 million contract that includes a signing bonus of $100,356.
+On May 13, 2016, the Broncos signed Parks to a four-year, $2.44 million contract that includes a signing bonus of $100,356.

 Throughout training camp, Parks competed with veteran Shiloh Keo for the backup strong safety role.
 Head coach Gary Kubiak named Parks the backup strong safety behind T. J. Ward to start the regular season.

-He made his professional regular season debut in the Denver Broncos' season-opening 21-20 victory over the Carolina Panthers.
-In Week 3, he made two solo tackles, two pass deflections, and had his first career interception off a pass by Andy Dalton during a 29-17 victory at the Cincinnati Bengals.
-On November 13, 2016, Parks recovered a blocked field goal during the New Orleans Saints' extra point and returned it for the game-winning two point score after teammate Justin Simmons leaped over the offensive line and blocked Wil Lutz's attempt to defeat the Saints 25–23 in the final 1:30 seconds.
+He made his professional regular season debut in the Broncos' season-opening 21–20 victory over the Carolina Panthers.
+In Week 3, he made two solo tackles, two pass deflections, and had his first career interception off a pass by Andy Dalton during a 29–17 victory at the Cincinnati Bengals.
+On November 13, 2016, Parks recovered a blocked field goal during the New Orleans Saints extra point and returned it for the game-winning two point score after teammate Justin Simmons leaped over the offensive line and blocked Wil Lutz's attempt to defeat the Saints 25–23 in the final 1:30 seconds.
 The play was challenged by the Saints after it appeared Parks may have stepped out of bounds during the return, but the ruling was upheld after it was determined there was not enough conclusive evidence showing Parks had stepped out of bounds.

 Parks finished his rookie season with 22 combined tackles (17 solo), four pass deflections, a fumble recovery, one interception, and a touchdown in 16 games and zero starts while appearing on special teams and as a reserve safety on defense.
-The Denver Broncos finished third in the season AFC West with a 9-7 record and head coach Gary Kubiak retired due to health concerns.
+The Broncos finished third in the season AFC West with a 9–7 record and Kubiak retired due to health concerns.

 2017

-The Denver Broncos hired Vance Joseph as their new head coach and Joe Woods as their new defensive coordinator, replacing Wade Phillips.
+The Broncos hired Vance Joseph as their new head coach and Joe Woods as their new defensive coordinator, replacing Wade Phillips.
 Parks was named the backup free safety behind Darian Stewart to begin the regular season.

-On October 30, 2017, Parks earned his first career start and recorded two solo tackles during a 29-19 loss at the Kansas City Chiefs.
+On October 30, 2017, Parks earned his first career start and recorded two solo tackles during a 29–19 loss at the Kansas City Chiefs.
 In Week 15, he started at strong safety after Simmons had been placed on injured reserve with a high ankle sprain.
-Parks went on to make a season-high seven combined tackles in their 25-13 win at the Indianapolis Colts.
-The following week, he collected two combined tackles, defended a pass, and intercepted a pass attempt by Kirk Cousins in the Bronco's 27-11 loss at the Washington Redskins.
+Parks went on to make a season-high seven combined tackles in their 25–13 win at the Indianapolis Colts.
+The following week, he collected two combined tackles, defended a pass, and intercepted a pass attempt by Kirk Cousins in the Bronco's 27–11 loss at the Washington Redskins.
 Parks finished the 2017 season with 51 combined tackles (36 solo), four pass deflections, and an interception in 16 games and four starts.
 He started three games at strong safety and appeared on special teams and as an extra defensive back during dime packages.
-In their first season under head coach Vance Joseph, the Denver Broncos finished last in their division with a 5-11 record.
+In their first season under head coach Vance Joseph, the Broncos finished last in their division with a 5–11 record.